chinapedia/wikipedia.abstract.en/Page/Geology.md

 Natural hazards

 Geologists and geophysicists study natural hazards in order to enact safe building codes and warning systems that are used to prevent loss of property and life.[62]
-Examples of important natural hazards that are pertinent to geology (as opposed those that are mainly or only pertinent to meteorology) are: GCRockfall.JPG
+Examples of important natural hazards that are pertinent to geology (as opposed those that are mainly or only pertinent to meteorology) are:

 History

-Geological_map_Britain_William_Smith_1815.jpg's geologic map of England, Wales, and southern Scotland.
+'s geologic map of England, Wales, and southern Scotland.
 Completed in 1815, it was the second national-scale geologic map, and by far the most accurate of its time.[63]]] The study of the physical material of the Earth dates back at least to ancient Greece when Theophrastus (372–287 BCE) wrote the work _Peri Lithon_ (_On Stones_).
 During the Roman period, Pliny the Elder wrote in detail of the many minerals and metals then in practical use – even correctly noting the origin of amber.

 File:Hutton James portrait Raeburn.jpg|James Hutton, Scottish geologist and father of modern geology File:John Tuzo Wilson in 1992.jpg|John Tuzo Wilson, Canadian geophysicist and father of plate tectonics File:MSH80 david johnston at camp 05-17-80 med (cropped).jpg|The volcanologist David A. Johnston 13 hours before his death at the
 1980 eruption of Mount St. Helens